PlanterApp/planter_blog/content/posts/pet-proofing/index.md

 * Be careful of pet-toxic plants
 * Create a play specific area
 * Use cedar chips for garden beds to deter ticks
-* Fences are still important!Ca
+* Fences are still important!

 \[conclusion]